reynoldspravindev/databricks-lakebase-inventory/README.md

 # Upload your code and app.yaml through the Apps interface
 ```

-#### If option 1 of step 3 is chosen, then just simply deploy the app from UI or via CLI.
+Option 2: If option 1 of step 3 is chosen, then just simply deploy the app from UI or via CLI.

 ### Step 6: Verify App Resources